 In the middle of the beach area, Pass-a-Grille has a cluster of restaurants, some quite good, and a block-long downtown with some galleries and shops.
 All are within a block of the beach.

-One of my favorite features of Pass-a-Grille, however, is a beach bar right on the sand, the Paradise Grille, 900 Gulf Way.
-Go here for the sunset, the fantastic view, the chance to have a craft beer on the beach and the live music at night.
+One of my favorite features of Pass-a-Grille is a beach bar right on the sand, the The Paradise Grill, 900 Gulf Way.
+Go here for the sunset, the fantastic view, the chance to have a craft beer on the beach and the live Trop Rock music at night.
 The food is not special here, but the location and the setting certainly are: Naming this place after paradise is no exaggeration.
 Right next to the bar in the sand are several cornhole games set up for beach-goers’ use.

 Parking: There is metered street parking from 8 a.m. to 8 p.m.
 (It’s free after 8 p.m.)
 Look for parking on both Pass-A-Grille Way and Gulf Way.
 Parking on the streets that run between these two waterfront roads is limited to residents with the exceptions of 9th Avenue, 15th Avenue and 16th Avenue, where there are meters.
-(Parking, which is via pay stations, is $1.25 an hour.)
+(Parking, which is via pay stations, is $3.25 an hour.)
+Parking is rarely easy, however.
+You can always tell when and where there is parking with the city’s real-time parking map.
 Insiders say your best bet for parking is the north or the south end of Pass-a-Grille.